 The Broken Promise of Technology & Why Early Wealth Transfers Matter

 The promise of technology has always been to make people more productive and make products cheaper.
-If you can produce faster, you should be able to reduce costs, because you can create or achieve the same results in a fraction of the time - or, in the same amount of time, you should be able to achieve higher-quality results.
+If you can produce faster, you should be able to reduce costs.
+You can create or achieve the same results in a fraction of the time.
+Or, in the same amount of time, you should be able to achieve higher-quality results.

 I recently spoke with a business owner (not a client) who told me he bought a new machine for packaging his products.
-With the old machine, it took about three hours to package X amount.
-The new machine packages the same amount in 1/4 the time.
+With the old machine, it took about three hours to package a certain amount.
+The new machine packages the same amount in just 45 minutes.

 Fantastic, right?
 Absolutely.
-The business owner has dramatically increased his efficiency, which will only help him continue to grow and increase his margins.
+The business owner has dramatically increased his efficiency.
+This will help him continue to grow and increase his margins.

 The Problem No One Wants to Talk About

-But here’s the catch: prices for his products have nearly doubled over the past 3 - 4 years.
-Now, the business not only benefits from much faster production, but also from higher prices, boosting profits even further.
-While the cost of the new machine needs to be recouped, that’s what the improved efficiency - and the margin it creates - should achieve.
+But here’s the catch: prices for his products have nearly doubled over the past 3 to 4 years.
+Now, the business not only benefits from much faster production but also from higher prices.
+This boosts profits even further.
+While the cost of the new machine needs to be recouped, that’s what the improved efficiency—and the margin it creates—should achieve.
 Yet prices remain elevated, and consumers are left holding the bag.

 Because young people, especially Gen Z, are bearing the brunt of these realities.
 It’s easy for those of us with strong incomes or significant assets to dismiss what they’re experiencing.